gogreenyellow/SavingTheState/README.md

 ### Collections

-A simple example which demonstrates how to persist the collection view's scroll position and user input when the displayed data is fetched asynchronously.
+In `com.gogreenyellow.savingthestate.recycler` you'll find a simple example which demonstrates how to persist the collection view's scroll position and user input when the displayed data is fetched asynchronously.

 ![Gif showing saving the collection state](http://gogreenyellow.com/github/saving-restoring-state/collection_W_opt.gif)